gemeofficial/gemeblog/blog/2025-05-29-geme-joins-the-epa-40th-anniversary-conference-brussels/index.md

 ---
 slug: geme-joins-the-epa-40th-anniversary-conference-brussels
-title: 'Composting Begins at Home: GEME Joins the EPA 40th Anniversary Conference in Brussels'
+title: "Composting Begins at Home: GEME Joins the EPA 40th Anniversary Conference in Brussels"
-description: 'GEME participated in the 40th Anniversary International Conference of the European Parents’ Association (EPA) — a milestone event held at the European Economic and Social Committee (EESC) in Brussels.'
+description: "GEME participated in the 40th Anniversary International Conference of the European Parents’ Association (EPA) — a milestone event held at the European Economic and Social Committee (EESC) in Brussels."
 authors: [Moore]
 tags: [geme, compost, composting, sustainability, news]
 image: ./img/the-epa-40th-anniversary-conference.jpeg